mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/_index.md

 | `value`     | string | Machine-facing value.                |
 | `icon_data` | string | URL to icon to show on autocomplete. |

 When the command is executed, a submit call will be performed on the call endpoint.
-The call will include in the context the app ID, user ID, the post ID, the root post ID if any, the channel ID and the team ID.
+The call will include in the context the app ID, user ID, the post ID, the root post ID if any, the channel ID, and the team ID.

 ## Embedded Bindings